Top Gun NES (1987)

 If you know nothing about Top Gun NES, you still know that landing the plane onto the aircraft carrier is a necessity at the end of each mission.
 Is it as impossible as everyone says?
 I’d thought I had the whole manoeuvre pretty down-pat, but the other night when I tried, I failed three out of four times, which gives one pause to gulp a bit.
 I’m telling you, these past failures begin to play on your mind as well, just like Maverick in the film when he loses his confidence I suppose.
 Imagine you had failed your driving test more than once for being unable to parallel park.
 You’d get a complex about it and turn into a gibbering wreck next time an examiner asks you to do it, wouldn’t you?

 It certainly takes my breath away when the jet’s HUD is screaming at me.
 Up!
 Up!
 Speed Down!
 Left!
 Left!
 Speed Up!
 Up!
 Up!
 Right!
 Right!
 It’s all that in your face until a seemingly interminable amount of time passes, and you witness the moment of truth.
 You’ll feel absolutely cheated as your once-proud jet fighter smashes into the water and gets obliterated to a million tiny pieces, but at least you still have two lives left.
 I do particularly enjoy how, even if you do wipe out, the game sarcastically exclaims “Mission Accomplished” and you move on to the next mission.
-You just have to hope Ice Man didn’t see that landing.
+You just have to hope Ice Man didn’t see your landing.

 To get through the levels without getting blasted, the best thing to do is feel the need for speed and just pitch the plane down – unless there’s water under there and boats shooting flak at you like nobody’s business, then you can retreat back to the clouds.
 The enemy fighters shoot what might be cannonballs, or bowling balls, at you every so often.
 If you’ve got the testicular fortitude (and what would you be doing in Top Gun if you didn’t?) then you can shoot these cannonballs before they get to you.
 Otherwise, you jerk your plane in a different direction and hope the NES vRAM forgets all about it and you emerge unscathed.